mwhitesi/apl_assignment/README.md

 ### Part 3b

-To validate and tune variant calling parameters, I would c
+To validate and tune variant calling parameters, I would

 ## Question 4

 The process I would select to get the PCR data from the desktop would be to use a network shared folder as the conduit.
 This network folder would be available on the local deskop with the PCR data files and would also be mounted on the server.
 The technician would be required to save the PCR data to network shared directory (New results would ideally be added to new files).
 I would create a python script or snakemake file that would be regularly scheduled (using cron for example) to monitor the network shared drive for new sample data across the network folder files.
 This approach requires minimal intervention from the technican and little configuration on the desktop computer.
-I have made a sample snakemake file to demonstrate how new data can be downloaded to the server across a network shared folder.

 ## Question 5

+To monitor multiple sources of input data is one of the strengths of Snakemake and easily orchestrated within an existing regularly scheduled Snakemake workflow.
+My approach would maintain lists tracking sample IDs appearing in PCR and genome sequence data as well as their status.
+Critical to integrating diverse analysis for different samples is to have a consistent sample identifiers.
+The snakemake task would identify amoung downloaded analysis data, 1) the set of pending BAM sample IDs and 2) the set of sample IDs with matched PCR / BAM data.
+The second set would be used to initiate downstream analysis in Snakemake.
+I made a sample snakemake [file](rules/pending.smk) to demonstrate the proposed workflow.

 ## Question 6